-Animal welfare inspections at production farms 2011
+Animal welfare inspections based on sampling 2011

 In 2011, systematic sampling-based animal welfare inspections were carried out on a total of 545 production animal farms.
 Practices contravening the animal welfare regulations were reported on about 28 per cent of inspected farms, like the year before.
 However, the inspection results showed clear differences with regard to animal species.
 In the main, the breaches found were the same as the year before.